Shots fired at Hollywood Farmers’ Market; suspect in custody

 The Hollywood Farmers’ Market was closed for the investigation.

 Farmers’ Market organizers posted a statement on Facebook that said in part, “We’re glad our staff and vendors are OK.”
-Shoppers were also encouraged to visit the Farmers’ Market sister location at Atwater Village.
+Shoppers were encouraged to visit a different farmers’ market location.